eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 - approve $A$, $B$, and $C$

 All of these are strictly "sincere", by definition.
 If you approve of $B$, then only $A$ is *strictly* preferred.
 So any sincere strategy including $B$ must also include $A$.
 But we need not include candidates that are equally preferred, like $C$ in this example.
 {% endproof %}

-{% proof A remark on "rationality" %}
-What we are calling "rational" is called "admissible" in the literature.
-Formally, it just means a strategy or ballot that is not "dominated" by any other strategy or ballot.
-In other words, there is no other ballot that would give you the same or a better outcome in all possible scenarios.

-For example, why would you ever vote for a middle tier candidate, and not your favorite candidate?
-It doesn't hurt to include your favorite, because you might make them win!
-Similarly, you should never vote for your least favorite candidate, for the same reason.

-We articulate this idea with the word "rational".
-It would be irrational to submit a ballot which is at most as good and sometimes worse than another ballot.
-So we can just ignore those ballots, and only consider the rational (admissible) ballots.
-{% endproof %}

 ### Approval is not strategyproof